 - easy mechanical design, no folded dipole

-The elements are insulated from the boom permetting a greater reproductibility.
+The elements are insulated from the boom allowing a greater reproductibility.
 The computer calculated lengths of elements can directly be mechanically applied.
 Indeed, elements mounted through the boom have to be shortened by an amount depending of the respective diameter of elements and boom, frequency, etc....

 The part of the element crossing the boom is "short circuited" by an amount...
 This factor of correction has been studied by DL6WU and he gives a formula to calculate that.

 The mechanical assembly of the elements on the boom is done by a screw through the center of the element to the boom.
-The centres of the elements being at a very low current level, the insulator and screw have no electrical influence on the electrical length.
+The centers of the elements being at a very low current level, the insulator and screw have no electrical influence on the electrical length.

 The antenna beeing designed for a 28 Ohm impedance, a match has to be used for a perfect 50 Ohm match.

 The easiest and most efficient way to do this is to use a quarter wave length of adequate feeding line.
 To calculate this impedance the formula has to be used :